 Police chases can be hugely exciting to watch on TV, but they can be very dangerous and destructive in real life.
-Thousands of pounds in property damage can be caused as a result of a crash or collision, and innocent bystanders can be hurt or even killed not to mention putting the lives of police and perpetrators at risk.
+Thousands of pounds in property damage can be caused as a result of a crash or collision, and innocent bystanders can be hurt or even killed , not to mention putting the lives of police and perpetrators at risk.
 The police aim to apprehend reckless drivers attempting to evade the law as quickly and safely as possible, but sometimes a high-speed chase is unavoidable.
-Because of these very real risks, the police are very keen to cut down on the need for high speed car chases altogether and tech could have the answer.
+Because of these very real risks, the police are very keen to cut down on the need for high-speed car chases altogether, and tech could have the answer.

 The information is monitored by dispatchers, who can track exactly where the vehicle is and send out appropriate forces to meet it.
 This fantastic new use of GPS technology virtually eliminates the need for the police to chase a suspect, as the driver simply cannot escape.
 If he or she abandons the car, the police will be able to tell immediately that the vehicle has stopped.
-The suspect may not be aware that their vehicle is being tracked, so they may simply drive home when they think theyve evaded the police.
+The suspect may not be aware that their vehicle is being tracked, so they may simply drive home when they think they've evaded the police.
 When a suspect is being chased by law enforcement vehicles, they can easily become desperate.
 This can lead to reckless driving and lives being endangered.
-By quietly tracking vehicles and moving into position to close the net on a suspect, police can make this far less likely to happen making the streets safer for everyone.
+By quietly tracking vehicles and moving into position to close the net on a suspect, police can make this far less likely to happen to make the streets safer for everyone.

-How do GPS sticky tags work?
+How do GPS Sticky Tags work?

 Police cars are fitted with a special compartment, out of which the sticky tag GPS trackers can be fired from a simple button on the cars dashboard.
 The force needed to propel the device from one car to another at speed is generated via compressed air.
-A GPS locator and transmitter is contained within a cylinder, which at one end is coated with an extremely sticky adhesive.
-This sticks easily even to a car driving at speeds or when taking fast corners, but surprisingly it doesnt cause any lasting damage to the cars paintwork.
+A GPS locator and transmitter are contained within a cylinder coated with an extremely sticky adhesive at one end.
+This sticks easily even to a car driving at speeds or when taking fast corners, but surprisingly it doesn't cause any lasting damage to the cars paintwork.
 An even more exciting feature for gadget fans is that the tracker is fired using a laser, which helps to improve accuracy when firing.

 GPS trackers have a wide range of different uses, from fleet tracking to improve fuel efficiency and productivity all the way to gathering evidence in legal cases.
 There are many potential uses for the technology that may surprise you, such as:

-- Pet tracking.
+- Pet Tracking.
 Some dogs, cats and even rabbits are born escape artists, causing much worry and upset for their owners.
-If even Fort Knox like defences cant stop your pooch from wandering off, you can enjoy peace of mind by fitting his or her collar with a GPS tracking device.
+If even Fort Knox-like defences cant stop your pooch from wandering off, you can enjoy peace of mind by fitting his or her collar with a GPS-tracking device.
 Designed just for pets, these tiny trackers can show you the exact location of your four-legged friend.
 This can help you rescue your pet from potential danger and save days or even weeks of hunting in the local neighbourhood.

 - Creating unique artwork.
 GPS tracking is not only practical.
 It can also be used to create unusual works of art, as proven by cyclist Stephen Lund from Canada.
 Lund spent a whole year sketching outlines on a map and then using GPS technology to follow the route turn-by-turn on his cycle rides.
 His routes are tracked on the map, where they form works of art!
 Lund has covered more than 3,000 miles using his GPS app, mainly in his home city of Victoria in Canada.
-He is now planning to put together a book of his travels and his artwork.
+He plans to put together a book of his travels and artwork.